fenrus75/csum_partial/README.md

 chain of "add with carry" instructions that each depend on the previous instruction to be completed.
 Or in other words, in reality the CPU will not execute 4, but only 1 instruction each cycle.
 The critical chain is 9 instructions long (not counting the mov instruction).
-The "add" and "adc" instructions have a latency of 1 clock cycle, while the "shr" instruction with an immediate also has a latency of 1 cycle cycles.
+The "add", "adc" and "shr" instructions all have a latency of 1 clock cycle.
 This means that any implementation that uses this chain has an lower bound of 9 cycles.

 Since our measured performance was 9.1 cycles, which includes the various